Submission Dates: Oct 1-Nov 16, 2018

 - Long-term outcomes of education (e.g., employment, wages, civic participation)

 - Methodology, data, and other papers that do not fit into another topic area

 Policy talk proposals

-In addition to individual papers, we strongly encourage proposals for policy talks, panel sessions of up to four presenters that focus on a topic of broad policy relevance.
-We have polled a number of education policy organizations and our board members to identify topics of particular interest right now.
-Policy talk proposals on one of these topics (listed below) will receive favorable treatment, although we also welcome submissions on other topics.
+In addition to individual papers, we strongly encourage proposals for policy talks: panel sessions of up to four presenters that focus on a topic of broad policy relevance.
+We welcome submissions on any topic, but we will give favorable treatment to proposals on a set of identified policy talk topics (listed below).
+These topics were identified as being of particular interest based on polling of a number of education policy organizations and our board members.
 We will also look favorably on proposals that are designed to serve as an incubator for policy briefs intended for publication in the association's journal, Education Finance and Policy.
-(For more on what a policy brief should be, see http://www.aefpweb.org/journal/submission-guidelines.)
+(For more on what a policy brief should be, see here.)
 Ideally, these panels would bring together researchers and policy makers/practitioners with different perspectives on a topic.
 The goal of the panel (and any subsequent brief) would be to highlight points of agreement and to note why disagreements exist.

 Policy talk proposals are expected to include at least one policy maker or practitioner.
 Proposals that fail to include a policy maker or practitioner must include a paragraph justifying the omission and make clear why the panel will be of relevance to policy makers and practitioners.

 Suggested topics for policy talks

 - Teacher working conditions and teacher shortages